Tomin1/sine_macro/README.md

     const MY_CONST_SINE_WAVE = sine_wave(frequency: 440, rate: 48_000);
 }

-// Sine wave defined as local variable with default rate of 44,100 Hz: let wave = sine_wave!(frequency: 440);
+// Or define sine wave as a local variable: let wave = sine_wave!(frequency: 440, rate: 48_000);
 ```

+These are both arrays of type `[i16; 109]`.
+Some rounding will be applied when
+the sampling rate is not an exact multiple of the frequency.

-For more examples, please check [the documentation][docsrs-link].
+For more knobs and examples, please see [the documentation][docsrs-link].

 License
 -------